-Migration is often relegated into the corners of the film industry, with films that solely focus on the negative experience of displacement.
-Through the London Migration Film Festival (LMFF) we aim to reframe the discussion in which migrants are conceived solely in opposite terms, as enemies or as victims, but rather highlight the diversity, nuance and subjective experience within migration and ultimately, the humanity of it.
+Migration has tended to be relegated to the corners of the film industry, with films that solely focus on the negative experience of displacement.
+Through the London Migration Film Festival we aim to reframe the discussion in which migrants are conceived solely in opposite terms, as enemies or as victims, but rather highlight the diversity, nuance and subjective experience within migration and ultimately, the humanity of it.

 Dear filmmakers, producers and distributors,